viviengarcia/Dotfiles/README.md

 ## Install

-Install XCode from Mac App Store, and the Command Line Tools using a Terminal:
+Install Command Line Tools without Xcode
 `xcode-select --install`

+Or, alternatively, install XCode from Mac App Store, and the Command Line Tools from the preferences.

 Then you can clone the Dotfiles repository in your User folder: